terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 1. The seigniorage $\Sigma$ of the current epoch is calculated by taking the difference between the Luna supply at the start of the epoch ([Epoch Initial Issuance](#epoch-initial-issuance)) and the Luna supply at the time of calling.

-   Note that $\Sigma > 0$ when the current Luna supply is lower than at the start of the epoch, because the Luna had been burned from Luna swaps into Terra.
+   Note that $\Sigma > 0$ when the current Luna supply is lower than at the start of the epoch because the Luna had been burned from Luna swaps into Terra.
 See [here](spec-market.md#seigniorage).

 2. The Reward Weight $w$ is the percentage of the seigniorage designated for ballot rewards.
 Amount $S$ of new Luna is minted, and the [`Oracle`](spec-oracle.md) module receives $S = \Sigma * w$ of the seigniorage.